Doctor of Philosophy in Kinesiology (Exercise Physiology)

 Website: https://twu.edu/kinesiology/graduate-programs/exercise-physiology/

-Exercise physiologists typically work with two different clients: those who are healthy and are trying to improve their fitness and strength levels, and those who need to improve their health and fitness levels to fight diseases, obesity, or other chronic conditions.
+Exercise physiologists typically work with two different clients: healthy people who are trying to improve their fitness and strength levels and people who need to improve their health and fitness levels to fight diseases, obesity, or other chronic conditions.
 TWU provides hands-on learning to our students.
 We combine lectures with applied exercises in the lab.
 You will get experience reading and analyzing data output from state-of-the-art equipment.

 As a doctoral student, you perform research of interest to you, with opportunities to collaborate with faculty in other TWU programs, such as biology, nutrition, and public health.